Write and view logs

 Using the Cloud Functions logger SDK

-The Cloud Functions logger SDK provides a standard interface that has a similar api to console.log statements and supports other log levels.
+The Cloud Functions logger SDK provides a standard interface to report status from functions to Cloud Logging.
 You can use this SDK to log events with structured data, enabling easier analysis and monitoring.

 • logger.log() commands have the INFO log level.